 - The eBook is now available in .pdf, .epub, and .mobi formats.
 Generating decent-looking ePub and Mobi files from LaTeX source with lots of math equations wasn’t easy, but I managed to build a pipeline based on TexSoup, Softcover, and Calibre that works great.
 See this tech blog post for more info about the eBook production pipeline.

 - I added an index to the book.
-You can use this list of the most important math concept in the book to find the page where each concept is defined.
+You can use this list of the most important math concepts in the book to find the page where each concept is defined.
 Working on the index let to improvements to the terminology used in the book.
 For example, the terms coefficients, coordinates, components, and entries are now used consistently: points have coordinates, vectors have components, and matrices have entries.
 Previously I was referring to all three notions as “coefficients,” which is not wrong, but still less precise.

 - Improved the art gallery example in the introduction.
 Instead of jumping straight to coordinates $(1,0)$ and $(0,1)$, I used arrow symbols like $\rightarrow$ and $\uparrow$ for the explanations in the introduction.
 This illustrates what is going on much better: the unknown linear transformation $T$ is a mapping from arrows-to-arrows.
 The coordinate transformations are not essential—they are just one way of representing the action of the linear transformation.

 - Refactored the math fundamentals chapter to make it easier to follow for beginners.
-The material in Chapter 1 of the linear algebra book is shared with the No Bullshit Guide to Math & Physics, so all the recent improvements made in v5.4 of the math & physics book also appear in v2.2. update of the linear algebra book:
+The material in Chapter 1 of the linear algebra book is shared with the No Bullshit Guide to Math & Physics, so all the recent improvements made in v5.4 of the math & physics book also appear in v2.2 update of the linear algebra book:

 - Functions: I improved the explanations of functions’ input and output sets and their properties (injective, surjective, bijective).